junwatu/ai-narrative-and-voices/blog/README.md

 [DRAFT]

+### **Creating Narrative Descriptions**

+Using OpenAI’s `gpt-4o` model to generate impactful and attention-grabbing description and title based on the video’s content.

 ### **Generating Narrative Voices**

-Fine-tuning OpenAI’s models to produce engaging and relevant narrative content.
+Using OpenAI’s `whisper` model to produce engaging and relevant narrative content.

-### **Creating Titles**

-Using AI to generate impactful and attention-grabbing titles based on the video’s content.

 ### **Storing Video Metadata in GridDB**